appsody/website/content/docs/using-appsody/building-and-deploying.md

 - If the stack contains a deployment manifest that can be consumed by the [Appsody operator](https://operatorhub.io/operator/appsody-operator), `appsody deploy` will install the operator, if necessary, and deploy your application to the cluster using that deployment manifest.
 - If the stack you are using is not equipped with the manifest for the Appsody operator, `appsody deploy` attempts to install your app as a Knative serving service.

-The command `appsody deploy` creates a deployment manifest in your project folder as part of the build.
-The manifest is called `app-deploy.yaml`.

-If you want to deploy you application using the generate manifest without rebuilding the application image - you can issue:
+If you want to deploy your application without rebuilding the application image, or modifying the deployment manifest, you can run
 ```
 appsody deploy --no-build
 ```